Contribution Guidelines

 output:

-This test will succeed if the log output contains id "932230", which would indicate that the rule in question matched and generated an alert.
+This test will succeed if the log contains an entry for rule 932230, which would indicate that the rule in question matched and generated an alert.

 It’s important that tests consistently include the HTTP header fields Host, User-Agent, and Accept.
 CRS includes rules that detect if these headers are missing or empty, so these headers should be included in each test to avoid unnecessarily causing those rules to match.
 Ideally, each positive test should cause only the rule in question to match.